RANZCP Foundation Pat, Toni and Peter Kinsman Research Scholarship - Associate Professor Leo Chen

 Associate Professor Leo Chen

 Postnatal depression affects up to one in five women and can have serious, lasting impacts on both mothers and their babies.
-Current treatments, including antidepressant medications, are not always effective and may cause side effects such as emotional “numbing” or concerns about medication passing into breast milk.
+Current treatments, including antidepressant medications, are not always effective, may be associated with concerns about the passage of medication to the breastfeeding infant and may cause side effects such as “emotional numbing.”

 This project will evaluate transcranial magnetic stimulation (TMS) as a non-pharmacological treatment option for postnatal depression.
 While TMS is an established treatment for major depressive disorder, its efficacy, safety, and acceptability have not been well studied in new mothers.